We are a Catholic Parish located in Wayne, Pennsylvania

 Dear Friends,

-Be of good cheer and have a blessed week!
+Be of good cheer, and blessed and Happy Easter!

 Msgr.
 Grous